NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ MarsVars.py -h # display documentation
 ```

-Adding or removing variables from files is done as follows:
+Adding or removing variables from files is done using `-add` and `-rem` in the call to `MarsVars`.
+We can add `msf` to the pressure-interpolated average file as follows:

 ```bash
 (amesGCM3)>$ MarsVars.py 07180.atmos_average_pstd.nc -add msf